 In “Crush,” Richard masterfully explores the depths of desire, longing, and queer love through his evocative poetry.
 This best-selling collection shows the complexities of same-sex relationships, capturing the intensity and vulnerability of romantic connections.

-The language is raw and lyrical, weaving together imagery that tugs at the heartstrings.
+The language is lyrical, weaving together imagery that tugs at the heartstrings.
 The poems are captivating and deeply moving explorations of love and identity.

 2. The Sun and Her Flowers by Rupi Kaur